Ting Li (李婷)

 If you are interested in learning more about my research field in dwarf galaxies, here are some good articles for beginners: Dwarf galaxies yesterday, now and tomorrow (by Denija Crnojević and Burçin Mutlu-Pakdil), Illuminating the Darkest Galaxies (Joshua Simon and Marla Geha).
 I also highly recommend this article by Hogg, Bovy & Lang on how to "fitting a model to data".

-In addition, you may want to watch the following talks I've given recently: Colloquium at UofT Physics Department From Telescopes to Dark Matter & Black Holes, Seminar at Texas A&M University Southern Stellar Stream Spectroscopic Survey (S5): Overview and Latest Science Results.
+In addition, you may want to watch the following talks I've given recently: Colloquium at UofT Physics Department From Telescopes to Dark Matter & Black Holes, Colloquium at U of Arizona Milky Way's Stellar Stream as Cosmological Probes.
 I also recently gave a talk at AAS's DDA Community seminar.
 The first half is a science talk and the second half is is on the topic of barriers for international students studying in the U.S. You are welcome to watch it here.

 For Postdocs

-There are lots of felowship programs at UofT, including Dunlap, CITA, Banting, Arts&Science, Provost and NSERC (Canadian citizen or PR only) Fellowships.
-Except for Dunlap and CITA fellowship, other fellowships requires sponsorship.
-Feel free to reach out to me if you are interseted in any of the fellowships.
+Except for the Dunlap and CITA fellowships, other fellowships require sponsorship.
+Feel free to reach out to me if you are interested in applying for any of them.

 More about me